Lipid bilayers - Part I: Self-assembly

 Advanced: additional analyses

 Different scientific questions require different methods of analysis and no set of tools can span them all.
-There are various tools available in the gromacs
+There are various tools available in the GROMACS

-package, see the gromacs manual.
+manual.
 Most simulation groups, therefore, develop sets of customized scripts and programs many of which they make freely available, such as the Morphological Image Analysis and the 3D pressure field tools available here.
 Additionally a number of packages are available to for assistance with analysis and the development of customized tools, such as the python MDAnalysis package.

 Changing lipid type

-Lipids can be thought of as modular molecules.
+Martini lipids can be thought of as modular molecules.
 In this section, we investigate the effect of changes in the lipid tails and in the headgroups on the properties of lipid bilayers using the Martini model.
 We will i) introduce a double bond in the lipid tails, and ii) change the lipid headgroups from phosphatidylcholine (PC) to phosphatidylethanolamine (PE).

 Unsaturated tails